Arepo/recursion/README.md

+Another Makers exercise - write a couple of methods using recursion:

-A couple of tiny programs to try out recursion in Ruby methods - one sums an array (without using inject), one checks if an array is a palindrome (without using reverse).
-(Very pleased with the elegance of the latter)
+One to sum an array (without using inject)
+One to check if an array is a palindrome (without using reverse).
+(I was very pleased with the elegance of this one)

+To try them out, navigate to the lib directory containing them, open IRB, and type "require 'arraysum'" and "require 'palindrome'".
+You can call the methods themselves with sum(arr) and palindrome?(arr)